 In your opinion, what was the best cover of American Pie?

-The Home Free boys in Nashville did an acapella version that was the number one country video for her eight weeks.
-They are going to be on my new album, American Boys, that’s a very new album with very new songs, and Home Free, the acapella group, yeah.
+The Home Free boys in Nashville did an acapella version that was the number-one country video for her eight weeks in 2021.
+They are going to be on my next album, a very new album with very new songs, and Home Free, the acapella group in it, yeah.

 What did you think of Madonna’s cover the first time you heard it?

 I love Madonna’s version.
 I respect Madonna as a woman, as an artist and as a competitor: a world-class competitor.
-And I respect that and more men and women should learn that stuff, belly aching about things and compete as she does.
+And I respect that and more men and women should learn that stuff, bellyaching about things and competing as she does.

 Which one of your songs are you most attached to?